hsuwanying/music-streaming-analytic/README.md

 ## Preprocessing
 After the data exploration, we’ve found three main issues in the train dataset:
-1. There 17 entries of `released_date` is 30000101, which cannot be recognized with the time format
+1. There 17 entries of `released_date` are 30000101, which cannot be recognized with the time format
-2. 29,779 data entries where ts_listen is greater than released_date
+2. 29,779 data entries where `ts_listen` is greater than `released_date`
-3. There are 2 records where ts_listen is earlier than the time when Deezer was founded (in 2006)
+3. There are 2 records where `ts_listen` is earlier than the time when Deezer was founded (in 2006)

 ## Feature engineering
 To better understand user preferences, behaviors and listening patterns, a series of feature engineering was conducted.
  - **Time-related features**: such as year, month, day, weekday, is_weekend, hour, minutes and seconds were derived from `ts_listen`, which indicates the time a user starts to listen to a track.
 After that, season and sessions were derived from month and hour, and ladled with four seasons and six different time sessions.
  - **User-related features**: user behaviour and listening patterns are created by aggregating `user_id`, `ts_listen`,  `user_age`,  `media_duration` and `media_id`.
   - `listen_diff`: User listen music duration